Release 0.96

 have one such subdirectory for each package.
 For example, if you want to include

-the image of a creature Creature.png
+the image of a creature Creature.png in the

-agent documentation, you place
+jadex.examples.hunterprey.creature.CleverPrey agent documentation, you place

-that file in the jadex/examples/hunterprey/creature/doc-files/
+that file in the jadex/examples/hunterprey/creature/doc-files/ directory.

-directory should not be located at
+Notice the doc-files directory should not be located at

-because examples
+jadex/examples/doc-files/ because examples does not

 directly contain any source files.